rhine3/audiomoth-guide/guide.md

 You may save the completed schedule as a file for later reference, reuse, copying, and sharing.

-* On some platforms, clicking the saved file itself will not correctly open the program.
+* Clicking the saved file itself may not correctly open the program.
 Instead, open the saved program through the configuration app itself.
 Select the menu option AudioMoth > Open Configuration.

 #### Example programs

 Below are some example programs.

 One creates a single 3-hour long recording per day at 32kHz, suitable for recording a bird dawn chorus.

 The other creates minute-long recordings with minute-long breaks in between, 30 each at two different times.
 The latter program records at a sample rate of 192kHz, perhaps for recording bat ultrasonic sounds, and will require a fast microSD card.

 ![Two example programs](images/programming/example-programs.jpg)